 Examples of days of absence with or without pay

 Charles's father is unable to travel alone for health reasons.
 He has to have surgery in another city and someone has to go with him.
 Charles has the right to be absent from work, since he has to take care of his father due to his health.
 This means that two of the days he is absent could be with pay.

 Days of absence for personal reasons: without pay

 François’s mother asks him to go on a short vacation with her because of her poor health.
 François cannot say that he will be absent because of his mother’s health, since the real reason for his absence is to go on a trip.
 This means that he would not be entitled to days of absence with pay to go on a trip with his mother.

-How to calculate the pay for days of absence with pay
+How to calculate the amount to be paid for the 2 days of absence with pay

 If the employer authorizes the division of the days into hours, the pay must be calculated based on the number of hours of absence.

 If the employer does not authorize the division of the days into hours, a worker who is absent for part of a day takes leave without pay for the time they are absent.
 They are still entitled to their 2 full days of absence with pay.